Skip to content

 Koh Phangan receives hundreds of thousands of visitors a year, and the cumulative effect on a small tropical island is real.
 Reef bleaching, plastic pollution on beaches, overtourism at a handful of famous spots, and the pressure on freshwater and electricity infrastructure are all measurable.
 None of this makes the island a bad place to visit — it makes how you visit matter.

 The island is also home to one of the most sustainability-aware communities in island Southeast Asia.
 Sri Thanu's cluster of organic cafés, wholefood restaurants and eco-minded wellness centres reflects a genuine local commitment to doing things differently.
+The active Buddhist temple Wat Maduea Wan near Sri Thanu is part of the same fabric — a working place of worship where the local community sets the pace, and where visiting with care is a straightforward form of respect.
 The dive community in Chaloklum has long argued for reef protection.
 There are people here who care, and spending your money with them sends a signal that responsible tourism is commercially viable.

 Four ways to travel lighter